-In Year 10, the curriculum for everyone includes English, Maths, Science, Faith and Ethics, and PE.
-You then get to choose within the Open pathway.
+In Year 10, the curriculum for everyone includes English, Maths, Science, Faith and Ethics, and core PE.
+The Open Pathway then gets to choose from the subjects below

-You will have three choices: firstly you will choose an Ebacc subject from Computer Science, French, Geography, History, Spanish and Separate Science, then you will make two further choices from the wide range of GCSE and vocational subjects listed below.
+You will have three choices: firstly you will choose an Ebacc subject from French, Geography, History and Spanish, then you will make two further choices from the wide range of GCSE and vocational subjects listed below.
 These choices will make sure you have a broad and balanced curriculum, which will allow you to progress onto sixth form studies or apprenticeships at 16, and potentially on to university and higher level apprenticeships at 18.

 Take the time to look through the details on the following pages, considering the subject content and assessment methods for each subject.
-In addition the Learning Pathways evening will be held on Thursday 25th January, between 6 and 9pm.
+In addition the Learning Pathways evening will be held on Thursday 23rd January, between 6 and 8pm.
 There will be a talk at 6pm and opportunities to speak to subject staff about the courses running in year 10.
 We hope that you and your parents will join us for this evening.
 If you have a specific ambition, you will be able to speak to sixth form staff and careers staff on the Learning Pathways evening, and throughout the term ahead.

-Finally you then need to make one choice from each column below.
+Finally you need to make one choice from each column below.
 Very occasionally groups may be over subscribed so we ask students to select a reserve choice as well.
-These choices will be submitted online by Friday 9th March.
+These choices must be submitted online by Friday 6th March.